Sustaining a Head Injury at Work

 The work accident lawyers at Phillips Law Group understand how traumatic a head injury at work can be for the victim and their family.
 After all, some brain injuries will never heal, and your life may be permanently altered.

-Our legal team can work to obtain the justice you deserve and the compensation to cover your medical bills and lost income.
+Our personal injury lawyers can work to obtain the justice you deserve and the compensation to cover your medical bills and lost income.
 We are proud to offer legal support and representation to victims of on-the-job injuries in Arizona, Utah, California and New Mexico, and accept clients who have suffered a head injury at work in the following areas:

 - Phoenix, AZ